fraterrisus/walkthroughs/phantasie-1/index.md

 2. Build your party the way you want, generate a 1st-level Minotaur right before you hit the Temple, swap out one of your party members for them, assume they're going to die, and run the Temple with a party of five instead of six.

 I went with the first option, because I'm often willing to spend an infinite amount of time on character generation (or write a script to do it for me), but it's up to you.

+I'm not sure if this is actually a technical limitation or simply observation bias, but on the Apple II it sure seems like the game won't even roll you a new Minotaur if there's already one in the Guild's roster.
+You can hack this by **Adding** the existing Minotaur to your party then **Purging** them from the Guild's rolls.
+If you decide you want to keep the one in your party, just **Drop** them and they'll be re-added to the Guild roster.
+On the back end, party members keep their guild ID, so this might be destructive if you've added a new character to the roster in the meanwhile.

 **Max attributes by race:**